"The trouble with most of us is that we would rather be ruined by praise than saved by criticism."

 Allowing Impact

 The Mercenary cannot receive criticism.
-The Loser crumbles under negative feedback.
+The Critic has plenty of feedback for everyone else but deflects any aimed at him—he's an expert on other people's flaws.
 The Mature Warrior receives impact without defending or destroying himself.

 Allowing impact requires several capacities: